NanamiNakano/mercury/README.md

 ### Migrating data from old version

-If you have annotation data before Mercury had user login, you need to migrate.
+If you have annotation data before Mercury supports user login, you need to migrate.
 Here is how to do it:

 1. `python3 migrator.py export --source mercury.sqlite`.
-This will export the existing user data to a CSV file (default is output.csv in the same directory,use --output to specify the path).
+This will export the existing user data to a CSV file.
+Default destination is `output.csv` in the same directory.
+To specify the output file, use the `--output` flag.
-2. Open the exported CSV file and add an email and a password for each user.
+2. Open the exported CSV file and add an email and a password (plain) for each user.
 Do not leave any field empty.
 3. `python3 migrator.py migrate --source output.csv --target users.sqlite `.
 This will migrate the user data to the new database.

 ## Technical details